lwmqn/shepherd/README.md

 <br />

 ## MqttNode Class
-This class provides you with methods to perform remote operations upon a registered Client Device.
+This class is to create proxy instance for each remote Client Device joined the newtwork.
 An instance of this class is denoted as `qnode` in this document.

 ***********************************************
 <a name="API_readReq"></a>